-Governor Ige signs proclamation declaring 2018 the Year of the HawaiianPosted on Feb 16, 2018 in Latest News, Press Releases
+Governor Ige signs proclamation declaring 2018 the Year of the HawaiianPosted on Feb 16, 2018 in Latest Department News, Office of the Governor Press Releases

 Photos: Year of the Hawaiian